Ability to Pay in CA Environmental Enforcement Cases

 The Emotional Weight of California Environmental Enforcement

 Once the first shock fades and you review the duties closely, the problem becomes easier to manage.
-We always tell our new clients that they are not alone in this fight.
-These events are stressful but common, and they come with known choices.
 Even if an “ability to pay” claim does not fit your case, we can often find ways to lower the costs or shift the legal blame.

 A Realistic but Structured Path Forward